Julian Fellowes: Early life and education

-Fellowes was born into a family of the British landed gentry in Cairo, Egypt, the youngest of four boys, to Peregrine Edward Launcelot Fellowes (1912–1999) and his British wife, Olwen Mary (née Stuart-Jones).
+Fellowes was born in Cairo, Egypt, the youngest of four boys, to Peregrine Edward Launcelot Fellowes (1912–1999) and his British wife, Olwen Mary (née Stuart-Jones).
 His father was a diplomat and Arabist who campaigned to have Haile Selassie, Emperor of Ethiopia, restored to his throne during World War II.
 His great-grandfather was John Wrightson, a pioneer in agricultural education and the founder of Downton Agricultural College.
 Peregrine's uncle was Peregrine Forbes Morant Fellowes (1883–1955), Air Commodore and DSO.

 Fellowes has three older brothers: actor Nicholas Peregrine James; writer David Andrew; and playwright Roderick Oliver.
 The siblings' childhood home was at Wetherby Place, South Kensington, and afterwards at Chiddingly, East Sussex, where Fellowes lived from August 1959 until November 1988, and where his parents are buried.

 The house in Chiddingly, which had been owned by the whodunit writer C. H. B. Kitchin, was within easy reach of London where his father, who had been a diplomat, worked as an executive for Shell.
 Part of Fellowes' formative years were also spent in Nigeria, where his father helped run Shell operations during the transition from the colonial era to Nigeria's Independence.
 Fellowes has described him as one "of that last generation of men who lived in a pat of butter without knowing it.
 My mother put him on a train on Monday mornings and drove up to London in the afternoon.
 At the flat she'd be waiting in a snappy little cocktail dress with a delicious dinner and drink.
 Lovely, really."

 The friendship his family developed with another family in the village, the Kingsleys, influenced Fellowes.
 David Kingsley was head of British Lion Films, the company responsible for many Peter Sellers comedies.
 Sometimes "glamorous figures" would visit the Kingsleys' house.
 Fellowes said that he thinks he "learnt from David Kingsley that you could actually make a living in the film business."

-Fellowes was educated at several private schools in Britain, including Wetherby School, St Philip's School (a Catholic boys school in South Kensington) and Ampleforth College, which his father had preferred over Eton.
-He read English Literature at Magdalene College, Cambridge, where he was a member of Footlights.
+Fellowes was educated at several private schools in Britain, including Wetherby School, St Philip's School (a Catholic boys school in South Kensington) and Ampleforth College, which his father had attended.
+He read English literature at Magdalene College, Cambridge, where he was a member of Footlights.
 He graduated with a 2:1.
 He studied further at the Webber Douglas Academy of Dramatic Art in London.
 In July 1973, The Stage gave a good review to the performance of Fellowes and Osmund Bullock as the Larrabee brothers in Sabrina Fair, a Webber Douglas end-of-term play.